Working Papers

 The Labor Market Effects of Restricting Refugees’ Employment Opportunities

-With Andreas Beerli, Selina Kurer, Dominik Hangartner, Michael Siegenthaler (Under review)
+With Andreas Beerli, Selina Kurer, Dominik Hangartner, Michael Siegenthaler (American Economic Review, R&R)

 Abstract: This paper investigates whether employment restrictions contribute to refugees having poorer labor market outcomes than citizens.
 Utilizing linked register data from Switzerland and within-canton policy variation between 1999-2015, we find substantial negative effects on employment and earnings when refugees are barred from working upon arrival, restricted from specific sectors or regions, or face resident prioritization.
 Removing 10% of refugees' outside options reduces job-to-job mobility by 7.5% and wages by 3.0%, widening the wage gap to citizens in similar jobs.
 The restrictions depress refugees' labor market outcomes even after they apply, but do not spur emigration nor benefit other immigrants.